-This programme of work as part of the Digital Waikato 2025 strategy aligns with the Governments sector-led approach to grow industry innovation and boost productivity, outlined in From the Knowledge Wave to the Digital Age: Growing Innovative Industries in New Zealand (available below).
+The digital and ICT programme of work, as part of the Digital Waikato 2025 strategy, aligns with the Governments sector-led approach to grow industry innovation and boost productivity, outlined in From the Knowledge Wave to the Digital Age: Growing Innovative Industries in New Zealand (available below).

 Facts and Figures